 What Did This CEO Just Do with Personal Shares of Aqua Metals (AQMS)?

-This is Stephen’s first Sell trade following 5 Buy transactions.
-In addition to Cotton Stephen, one other AQMS executive reported Sell trades in the last month.
+In addition to Cotton Stephen, 2 other AQMS executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>

 Based on Aqua Metals’ latest earnings report for the quarter ending September 30, the company posted quarterly revenue of $2.36 million and GAAP net loss of $11.32 million.
 In comparison, last year the company earned revenue of $1.07 million and had a GAAP net loss of $13.53 million.
-Currently, Aqua Metals has an average volume of 897.52K.
 The company has a one-year high of $4.33 and a one-year low of $0.42.

+The insider sentiment on Aqua Metals has been negative according to 31 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.